martin-stone/hsv-alpha-color-picker-android/README.md

 ## ColorPickerView Usage

-You can construct a *ColorPickerView* in the usual way, either in code or in a layout.
+For many people, the *ColorPreference* will be all that's needed, but if you wish to use the *ColorPickerView* directly, it can be constructed in the usual way, either in code or in a layout.
 Set the initial color with *setColor()* and retrieve the view's current color with *getColor()*:

     final ColorPickerView picker = new ColorPickerView(getContext());
     picker.setColor(0xff12345);